Huawei Mate 70 Air

 • Branded damage-resistant glass is present on Huawei Mate 70 Air but not available on ZTE Blade V80 Design.

-• HDR10 support is available on Huawei Mate 70 Air but not available on ZTE Blade V80 Design.
+• HDR10 support is available on Huawei Mate 70 Air but not on ZTE Blade V80 Design.

 • Internal storage is 512GB on Huawei Mate 70 Air and 256GB on ZTE Blade V80 Design.